published on 31 December 2012

 The triumphal arch was a type of Roman architectural monument built all over the empire to commemorate military triumphs and other significant events such as the accession of a new emperor.
 Arches were often erected over major thoroughfares and as the structure had no practical function as a building it was often richly decorated with architectural details, sculpture and commemorative inscriptions (often using bronze letters).
 Celebrated surviving examples of triumphal arches include the Arch of Constantine and the Arch of Septimius Severus, both in Rome.

-Famous triumphal arches which have unfortunately not survived include the Arch of Augustus which was built in 19 BCE to honour the emperor’s victory over the Parthians.
+Rome alone had over 50 triumphal arches but, unfortunately, most have not survived.
+Amongst these was the Arch of Augustus which was built in 19 BCE to honour the emperor’s victory over the Parthians.
 Nevertheless, we do know that the monument had three arches and statues of defeated soldiers.
-The Arch of Titus does survive and, displaying Titus riding a four-horse chariot (quadriga) and crowned by Victory, it was built to commemorate his victories over the Jews and conquest of Jerusalem in 70 CE.
+The Arch of Titus (c.
+81 CE) does survive and, displaying Titus riding a bronze four-horse chariot (quadriga) and crowned by Victory, it was built to commemorate his victories in Judaea and conquest of Jerusalem in 70-71 CE.
 Both of these arches stood in the Forum Romanum (Roman Forum).
-Another surviving arch is the Arch of Septimius Severus built in 203 CE, which in fact was also dedicated by the Senate and the People of Rome (S.P.Q.R.) to his son Caracalla in honour of their victories against the Parthians, relief scenes of which, decorate the arch.
+Another surviving arch is the Arch of Septimius Severus built in c.
+203 CE, which in fact was also dedicated by the Senate and the People of Rome (S.P.Q.R.) to his son Caracalla in honour of their victories against the Parthians, relief scenes of which, decorate the arch.

 Roman triumphal arches would significantly influence architecture from the 15th century CE.
 In the following centuries, not only was there a revival of the entire form as a commemorative monument (notably Paris’ Arc de Triomphe), but also elements of the triumphal arch were employed in completely different structures such as the facade of Leon Battista Alberti’s Tempio Malatestiano in Rimini and his church of St. Andrea in Mantua whose nave arcades strongly echo ideas taken from the triumphal arch.
 Perhaps more fundamentally, the narrow-wide-narrow motif of the three arches divided by columns became a widely used form in the revival of classical architecture in the 18th and 19th centuries CE.